karkin2002/Chat-GPT-Discord-Bot/README.md

 ## License

-This codebase uses ChatGPT by OpenAI.
+This project uses ChatGPT by OpenAI.
 This is not affiliated with OpenAI in any way.

 [MIT](https://choosealicense.com/licenses/mit/)